SH-ZH/Lights-Out/README.md

 ## To Run App

 In the project directory, you can run the file using "npm start".
 Once it starts up, you may access the app at localhost:3000 (it may be automatically opened in your internet browser).
+A button is available to immediately clear the board and win the game, as it is said that there are some initial states that cannot be solved.

 ## `Run Tests